-And Tony wasn't taking responsibility for that, because a man who knew when Special Ops trained, combat veteran marines were lying to him should be able to pick up on the wiles of a sleazy street cop promoted over a decade before his time.
+And Tony wasn't taking responsibility for that, because a man who knew when Special Ops-trained, combat hardened marines were lying to him should be able to pick up on the wiles of a sleazy street cop promoted over a decade before his time.

 He really was worried about the old man though, in spite of everything, in spite of Gibbs' obvious confidence that there was no cause for concern- a confidence which lately had extended to a swift kick in the figurative balls every time Tony tried to cover his ass for him.
 And Gibbs' ass had needed a lot of covering.
-He was still a nineties Gibbs, a Gibbs that was nicer and more human and more vulnerable and more willing to talk to people instead of just listening and then asking if they were done.
-As interesting as that was, as almost irresistible as that was for someone who was borderline pathologically nosy: it was also causing the second B to be more of a Goddamned fucking B in compensation and that shit was getting old.
-Tony could take an awful lot of crap, but he used to believe there was a reason for most of it, now he wasn't so sure.
+He was still a nineties Gibbs, a Gibbs that was nicer and more human, more vulnerable and more willing to actually listen and talk to people instead of just waiting them out and asking if they were done.
+As interesting as that was, as almost irresistible as that was for someone who was borderline pathologically nosy, it was also causing the second B to be more of a goddamned fucking B in compensation and that shit was getting old.
+Tony could take an awful lot of crap, but he used to believe that there was a reason for most of it; now he wasn't so sure.

 Had he been that bad or was Gibbs really that much better?
 He didn't actually believe in the faultless savant he found himself lauding to other people.
 He remembered now that he had once seen the man's failings, had once been pretending to live in unquestioning fear of some awesome criminal investigative god descended from Valhalla both to tweak the boss and instil fear in the gullible.
 When did he stop pretending?
 Stop teasing and testing?
 It wasn't like he ever thought Gibbs was omnipotent, he was a semi-functional adult and there may well be baggage, but there was not full-blown psychosis.
 They wouldn't let him carry a weapon if there were.

-Of course, the rude awakening could be nailed to the very second and he wasn't the only one left burdened by fresh clarity of vision.
+Of course the subsequent rude awakening could be nailed to the very second, and he wasn't the only one left burdened by fresh clarity of vision.
 Poor Abs, poor Ziva.
-McGee was all right, McGee who so doubted his capacity for strength, he was the only one who could just as easily stand alone as with their support.
+McGee was all right.
+McGee, who so doubted his capacity for strength, was the only one who could just as easily stand alone as with their support.
 He'd never be a solo operative, but he was self-reliant where it counted.
 Sometimes Anthony fiercely envied him that.

 There was no time for envy, though.
-He'd had precious few hours to pull his shit together before he had to be the hardest rock he knew how to be, to pull them all together and beat them up and patch them up and shore them up- to never let them down.
-With only Ducky not so blind sided by the abandonment, not so busy mourning that he couldn't be angry and with only Ducky who did not unconditionally forgive when the prodigal leader returned.
+He'd had precious few hours to pull his shit together before he had to be the hardest rock he knew how to be, to get them all back in the game and beat them up and patch them up and shore them up- to never let them down.
+With only Ducky not so blind sided by the abandonment, not so busy mourning that he couldn't be angry, and with only Ducky who did not unconditionally forgive when the prodigal leader returned.

 And it wasn't like he didn't understand: he was happy Gibbs was back, too.
-He missed the old prick keenly when he wasn't around and cranial trauma or not, there was still a lot to be learned from him, he still looked up to him.
-He did regret acting on the impulse that he needed extraneous help to get Ziva out of a Code: Crazy frame-up, because holy shit it pissed him off when Gibbs considered it Tony's personal failure that Ziva felt the need to call him in for cavalry and he couldn't, in good conscience, make a smart-ass remark about it.
-He regretted even more being such a simpering wimp, letting fugitives and Mexican pirates take the reins of his wagon train.
+He missed the old prick keenly when he wasn't around and cranial trauma or not, there was still a lot to be learned from him.
+Tony still looked up to him.
+He did regret acting on the impulse that he needed extraneous help to get Ziva out of her Code Crazy frame-up situation, because holy shit it pissed him off when Gibbs considered it Tony's personal failure that Ziva felt the need to call Gibbs in to be the cavalry and he couldn't, in good conscience, make a smart-ass remark about it.
+He regretted even more being such a simpering wimp, letting fugitives and beach bums take the reins of his wagon train.
 Sure, it was his responsibility that Ziva was in trouble because she was his and everything that touched her was his problem- he bought that Gibbs-logic, because that was how he rolled too- but suddenly Mr. Do I Look Like Your Boss? is running missions and Good-Jobbing Abby and generally sure as hell acting like his boss.

 Displaced again and no comedy stylings to fall back on.
 Could he fault himself for getting confused?

 Absolutely.
-He should have long since closed the chinks that let Gibbs pull his strings like that.
+He should have long since dealt with the bullshit that let Gibbs pull his strings like that.
 He should have at least remembered that he was in charge.

 But here they all were, dumped, bumped, demoted, and he, at least, was listening to some really choice shit talking about the whole thing.
-Especially from the people he'd threatened with bodily harm and crime scene clean-up duty after the beatings down on McGee got started.
-Even someone as well-liked as the geekozoid was going to get it going from a probie at the top of the deadpool to the senior special agent on the MCRT.
-Tony knew the deadpoolers were out of luck- Timmy wouldn't be quitting field work for years to come- but Tony was also a pragmatist and they were right that his future ultimately wasn't in it.
+Especially from the people he'd threatened with bodily harm and crime scene clean-up duty after the office beat downs on McGee got started.
+Even someone as well-liked as the geekozoid was going to get stick for moving from being a probie at the top of the washout deadpool to the senior special agent on the MCRT.
+Tony knew the deadpoolers were out of luck anyway- Timmy wouldn't be quitting field work for years to come- but Tony was also a pragmatist and they were right that his future ultimately wasn't in it.
 McGee would never be a team leader.
 One day he'd have to explain to the kid why there wasn't anything wrong with that.
 Preferably a day when McGee wasn't telling him the same thing.